-A lot of people ask about the differences between a male and a female English Cream Golden Retriever when it comes to training and behaviors.
-And this question is a great one.
-We really have put a lot of thought and time into thinking through that answer.
-We are unique breeders in that we train ALL of our pups, which gives us a lot more experience than most breeders.
-Typically breeders let their puppies go home before they really show their personalities.
-Not only do we keep our pups longer, but we spend hundreds of hours with each individual pup.
-In fact, you will find a unique personality description of every puppy on their individual sale pages.
+A lot of people ask about the differences between male and female English Cream Golden Retrievers when it comes to training and behavior.
+This question is important, and we have dedicated considerable thought and time to find the answer.
+As unique breeders, we train all of our pups, giving us more experience than most others.
+While breeders often let their puppies go home before showing their personalities, we keep our pups longer and spend hundreds of hours with each one.
+You can find a unique personality description for every puppy on their sale page.

-We have trained over 500 English Golden Retrievers in the past decade, so we really have a strong “case study” for this.
-We have a staff of experts who love and specialize in the English Golden Retriever breed.
-The following information may not apply to all other breeds or even to American Golden Retrievers, but for English Golden Retrievers we are very confident in what we’ve found.
+Having trained over 500 English Golden Retrievers in the past decade, we have a strong “case study” for this.
+Our dedicated staff of experts specializes in the English Golden Retriever breed.
+The following information may not apply to all other breeds or even American Golden Retrievers, but we are confident in what we have found for English Golden Retrievers.

 Common Myths About Male vs. Female English Goldens

-The second myth is that male Goldens have a lot of issues with “marking” or “humping.”
+The second myth is that male Goldens have issues with “marking” or “humping.”
 This is almost never the case, especially if you are not breeding.
-If you plan on neutering your boy and have no females in heat with another male nearby, then you will not have to worry about a male Golden marking in your house or even too much in your yard.
-In fact, the vast majority of our male Goldens will squat to urinate their entire lives.
-They also are not prone to “humping” legs like some other breeds may be.
+If you plan on neutering your male and have no females in heat with another male nearby, then you will not have to worry about marking in your house or yard.
+Most of our male Goldens will squat to urinate their entire lives and are not prone to leg-humping like some other breeds.

 So What Are The Differences Between The Male and Female English Golden?

 There are a few differences between the genders that are important to point out.
-These are based on our extensive research, and while there may be other differences, these are the ones that stuck out the most over the years.
+These differences are based on our extensive research, and while there may be others, these are the most notable over the years.

-The males are typically 10-20 lbs heavier than a female.
-An average female is 60-65 lbs and an average male is 75-80 lbs.
-A small female can be as small as 45 lbs, and the largest females are rarely larger than 70 lbs (not overweight).
-A small male will be around 60 lbs, and larger males can reach 85 lbs.
+The third difference is size.
+Males are typically 10-20 lbs heavier than females.
+An average female weighs 60-65 lbs, while an average male weighs 75-80 lbs.
+A small female can be as light as 45 lbs, and the largest females rarely exceed 70 lbs (not overweight).
+A small male usually weighs around 60 lbs, with larger males reaching up to 85 lbs.

-Males also typically have a blockier head, thicker coat and especially thicker “mane.”
-Most show dogs are males because they look a little better and shed their coat about ½ as much as a breeding female.
-Breeding females blow their coats after a heat and so half of the year they do not look good.
-If you spay your female, then she should shed as much as a male dog.
+Males also tend to have a blockier head, thicker coat, and especially a thicker “mane.”
+Most show dogs are males because they have a more appealing appearance and shed about half as much as breeding females.
+Breeding females shed their coats after a heat cycle, so they do not look good for half of the year.
+If you spay your female, she should shed as much as a male dog.

-Also, just because a male dog has a thicker coat does not mean that they shed more.
-They shed about the same amount, as long as the girl is spayed.
-If she’s not spayed, then she will shed almost twice as much as a male after her heat cycle.
+Also, having a thicker coat doesn’t necessarily mean that a male sheds more.
+As long as the female is spayed, she sheds about the same amount as a male.
+If she’s not spayed, she will shed almost twice as much as a male after her heat cycle.

 Where These Differences Matter

-When it comes to being a new English Golden puppy owner, choosing between a male or female is often one of the biggest decisions you will make.
-We are confident that no matter which one you choose, your experience will be an enjoyable one.
-However, it’s important to realize the above differences.
+When becoming a new English Golden puppy owner, choosing between a male or female is often a significant decision.
+We are confident that whichever one you choose, your experience will be enjoyable.
+However, it’s essential to consider the above differences.

-As your puppy grows into adulthood, some of these differences will become irrelevant.
-The training level of a graduating puppy in our Puppy Training Institute may be different in certain areas between the male and female pups, but these differences will even out, particularly if you plan on continuing your pup’s training.
+As your puppy grows into adulthood, some of these differences become irrelevant.
+While there may be variations in certain areas of training between male and female pups graduating from our Puppy Training Institute, these differences tend to even out, especially if you plan on continuing your pup’s training.

-So whether or not the gender matters is up to you.
+Ultimately, whether or not gender matters is up to you.
 Some buyers simply prefer one over the other.
-But there is no right or wrong answer, and your puppy will be equally as healthy, and as loving, regardless of what you choose.
-We do encourage you to choose a puppy with the personality traits you prefer, which are detailed on each puppy’s page, and we will help you in your decision to choose the best English Cream Golden for your family.
+But there is no right or wrong answer, and your puppy will be equally healthy and loving regardless of your choice.
+We encourage you to select a puppy with the preferred personality traits detailed on each puppy’s page, and we will assist you in choosing the best English Cream Golden for your family.